soumeekar/CSE2102/README.md

-//UseThree.java
+#UseThree.java
-//Give an input of three names, UseThree will alphabetically order them and greet them.
+Give an input of three names, UseThree will alphabetically order them and greet them.